Drug Enforcement Administration, Department of Justice.

-The Drug Enforcement Administration proposes to establish the 2016 aggregate production quotas for controlled substances in schedules I and II of the Controlled Substances Act and assessment of annual needs for the list I chemicals ephedrine, pseudoephedrine, and phenylpropanolamine.
+The Drug Enforcement Administration (DEA) proposes to establish the 2020 aggregate production quotas for controlled substances in schedules I and II of the Controlled Substances Act (CSA) and assessment of annual needs for the list I chemicals ephedrine, pseudoephedrine, and phenylpropanolamine.

-Interested persons may file written comments on or objections to this notice in accordance with 21 CFR 1303.11(c) and 1315.11(d).
-Electronic comments must be submitted, and written comments must be postmarked, on or before August 17, 2015.
+Interested persons may file written comments on this notice in accordance with 21 CFR 1303.11(c) and 1315.11(d).
+Electronic comments must be submitted, and written comments must be postmarked, on or before October 15, 2019.
 Commenters should be aware that the electronic Federal Docket Management System will not accept comments after 11:59 p.m.
 Eastern Time on the last day of the comment period.

-The Administrator may hold a public hearing on one or more issues raised by the comments received in response to this notice.
+Based on comments received in response to this notice, the Administrator may hold a public hearing on one or more issues raised.
 In the event the Administrator decides in his sole discretion to hold such a hearing, the Administrator will publish a notice of any such hearing in the Federal Register.
-After consideration of any comments and after a hearing, if one is held, the Administrator will publish in the Federal Register a final order establishing the 2016 aggregate production quotas for schedule I and II controlled substances, and an assessment of annual needs for the list I chemicals ephedrine, pseudoephedrine, and phenylpropanolamine.
+After consideration of any comments or objections, or after a hearing, if one is held, the Administrator will publish in the Federal Register a final order establishing the 2020 aggregate production quotas for schedule I and II controlled substances, and an assessment of annual needs for the list I chemicals ephedrine, pseudoephedrine, and phenylpropanolamine.

 Start Further Info